 Application and video interview

-Irwin Mitchell receives over 2,000 applications each year for its 50 or so training contracts up for grabs.
+Irwin Mitchell receives over 2,000 applications each year for its 45 or so training contracts that are up for grabs.
 Applications begin with a cover letter and some questions on “your reasons for choosing to apply to Irwin Mitchell, what you believe you could add to the firm, and your motivations for applying for a particular stream,” graduate recruitment officer Alex Burgess tells us.
 (Read our True Picture on the firm to learn more about these 'streams'.)
 There are also the usual competency-based questions, plus ones covering work experience and qualifications.